GUO-W/PI-Net/README.md

 * Download Training and testing data MuCo and MuPoTS from [SingleShot](http://gvv.mpi-inf.mpg.de/projects/SingleShotMultiPerson/) or from [3DMPPE](https://github.com/mks0601/3DMPPE_POSENET_RELEASE.git).
 * Run baseline model [3DMPPE](https://github.com/mks0601/3DMPPE_POSENET_RELEASE.git) to get pririor poses, and save the result in MuCo-3DHP_with_posenent_result_filter.json and MuPoTS-3D_id2pairId.json.
 (To save the result, please refer to evaluation code in data/MuCo/MuCo.py).
-If you want to work on another baseine, just save the results in the same format.
+If you want to work on another baseline, just save the results in the same format.
 * Get the ids of related instances by split_gt.py, and save the result in MuCo_id2pairId.json and MuPoTS-3D_id2pairId.json
 * Easy start: MuCo-3DHP_with_posenent_result_filter.json, MuCo_id2pairId.json, MuPoTS-3D_with_posenent_result.json, MuPoTS-3D_id2pairId.json,
-and our pretrained model snapshot_25.pth.tar could be downloaded [here](https://drive.google.com/drive/folders/1y99pX4uGVnOemL8G24RetlNesB23-7kH?usp=sharing)
+and our pretrained model snapshot_24.pth.tar could be downloaded [here](https://drive.google.com/drive/folders/1y99pX4uGVnOemL8G24RetlNesB23-7kH?usp=sharing).

 ### Training and testing
 * To run train the model and test on MPJPE, please just uncommand the corresponding line in model/run.sh and run it directly.
-* To evaluate the result by 3DPCK, please use the --save_mat_result option to get the 2D and 3D result in .m, and put the two files in data/MuPoTS_skeleton/data/eval/eval_result.
+* To evaluate the result by 3DPCK, please use the --save_mat_result option to get the 2D and 3D result in .m, and use the evaluation code in [SingleShot](http://gvv.mpi-inf.mpg.de/projects/SingleShotMultiPerson/).
+You can follow the instructions in
-After setting the file path in mpii_mupots_config.m, run mpii_mupots_multiperson_eval_val.m to get the PCK results.
+[3DMPPE](https://github.com/mks0601/3DMPPE_POSENET_RELEASE.git) to download and set up the evaluation codes.

 ### Citing
 If you use our code, please cite our work